Oklahoma Online Excellence Award

 Rogers State University

-Dr. Dotterer was described by his nominator as a “tireless advocate for student and faculty needs in online education.”
-As a leader in online teaching and learning, Dr. Dotterer led a major, university-wide initiative to migrate to a new learning management system.
+Dr. Dotterer is known as a “tireless advocate for student and faculty needs in online education.”
+As a leader in online teaching and learning, he led a major, university-wide initiative to migrate to a new learning management system.
 Dr. Dotterer demonstrated careful leadership in this process, resulting in the university’s distance education committee, faculty senate, and academic council unanimously voting to migrate to the same learning management system.
-Dr. Dotterer’s leadership has yielded tangible results: even when on-ground enrollment has declined, online enrollment has continued to grow under his leadership.
+His endeavors have yielded tangible results: even when on-ground enrollment has declined, online enrollment has continued to grow under his leadership.

 Courtney Kneifl, Eddie Huebsch, Zena Chatman Madi, Kevin Buck